The structure of 2-separations of infinite matroids: Definitions, and outline of proof

 In order to turn $T$ into a decomposition tree of~$M$, we have to associate with every node $v$ of~$T$ a part $R_v\subseteq E(M)$ of the intended \td\ $(T,R)$, where $R = (R_v)_{v\in T}$.
 We do this by setting

 When $v$ has degree at least~3 in~$T$, i.e.\ if $|v|\ge 3$, this set $R_v$ can be empty.
 We shall have to prove both that the graph $T$ thus defined is acyclic and that it is connected.
-Connectedness will follow from Lemma~\ref{end}.
+Connectedness will follow from Proposition~\ref{end}.
+Indeed, we will prove the following.